vinhhn3/query-builder/USER_GUIDE.md

 - JOINs involving that table
 - WHERE conditions referencing that table
 - GROUP BY and ORDER BY clauses using that table's columns

+#### ERD Visualization

+The ERD (Entity Relationship Diagram) feature provides a visual representation of your database:

+**Features:**

+- **Visual Schema**: See all tables, columns, and data types at a glance
+- **Relationships**: Foreign key relationships displayed with connecting lines
+- **Primary Keys**: Highlighted in yellow with 🔑 icon
+- **Interactive Navigation**:
+  - Mouse wheel to zoom in/out
+  - Click and drag to pan around the diagram
+  - Click tables to highlight/select them
+- **Zoom Controls**: +/- buttons and reset view option
+- **Export**: Download the diagram as SVG for documentation

+**How to Use ERD:**

+1. Load your schema
+2. Click the "📊 ERD Diagram" tab in the middle panel
+3. Use mouse wheel to zoom, click and drag to pan
+4. Click "💾 Export" to save the diagram

 ## Schema Format